Solid support around the country

 Financial instruction

-We are happy to participate in financial education and in promoting financial literacy.
-We focus on financial instruction at upper secondary school level, with the aim of boosting students’ financial literacy.
+We contribute to boosting financial literacy by offering financial instruction to students at upper secondary schools.
 This instruction is available to all upper secondary schools and is carried out in collaboration with the schools' representatives.

 We are also an active participant in the project Fjármálavit, which is educational material in financial literacy for older elementary school students.
 The project is under the auspices of the Icelandic Financial Services Association and the National Association of Pension Funds in collaboration with members.